Skip to content

 Grafeo

-A pure-Rust, high-performance, embeddable graph database
+A fast, lean, embeddable graph database built in Rust

 Get Started View on GitHub